Ottoman Turkish: Structure

 Ottoman Turkish was highly influenced by Arabic and Persian.
 Arabic and Persian words in the language accounted for up to 88% of its vocabulary.
-As in most other Turkic and other foreign languages of Islamic communities, the Arabic borrowings were borrowed through Persian, not through direct exposure of Ottoman Turkish to Arabic, a fact that is evidenced by the typically Persian phonological mutation of the words of Arabic origin.
+As in most other Turkic and foreign languages of Islamic communities, the Arabic borrowings were borrowed through Persian, not through direct exposure of Ottoman Turkish to Arabic, a fact that is evidenced by the typically Persian phonological mutation of the words of Arabic origin.

 The conservation of archaic phonological features of the Arabic borrowings furthermore suggests that Arabic-incorporated Persian was absorbed into pre-Ottoman Turkic at an early stage, when the speakers were still located to the north-east of Persia, prior to the westward migration of the Islamic Turkic tribes.
 An additional argument for this is that Ottoman Turkish shares the Persian character of its Arabic borrowings with other Turkic languages that had even less interaction with Arabic, such as Tatar, Bashkir, and Uyghur.
 From the early ages of the Ottoman Empire, borrowings from Arabic and Persian were so abundant that original Turkish words were hard to find.
 In Ottoman, one may find whole passages in Arabic and Persian incorporated into the text.
 It was however not only extensive loaning of words, but along with them much of the grammatical systems of Persian and Arabic.

 In a social and pragmatic sense, there were (at least) three variants of Ottoman Turkish: